The weight in a Serre-type conjecture for tame n-dimensional Galois representations: Introduction

 The paper is structured as follows.
-In \S\S\ref{sec:glncharp}--\ref{sec:decomp_gln} we review the relevant representation theory of $GL_n(\fq)$ (and more general groups) and Jantzen's results on the decomposition ``mod $p$'' of Deligne-Lusztig representations.
-In \S\ref{sec:conj} we define $\RR$, $V(\rho|_{I_p})$, state the conjecture in~\eqref{conj:serre} and discuss its generic behaviour. \S\ref{sec:comp_adps} is devoted to a detailed comparison with the conjecture of Ash, Doud, Pollack, and Sinnott when $n = 3$.
-We list the computations of Doud and Pollack providing numerical evidence in \S\ref{sec:comp_evid}.
+In sections~\ref{sec:glncharp}--\ref{sec:decomp_gln} we review the relevant representation theory of $\GL_n(\fq)$ (and more general groups) and Jantzen's results on the decomposition ``mod~$p$'' of Deligne--Lusztig representations.
+In section~\ref{sec:conj} we define $\RR$, $V(\rho|_{I_p})$, state the conjecture in~\eqref{conj:serre} and discuss its generic behaviour.
+Section~\ref{sec:comp_adps} is devoted to a detailed comparison with the conjecture of Ash, Doud, Pollack, and Sinnott when $n = 3$.
+We list the computations of Doud and Pollack providing numerical evidence in section~\ref{sec:comp_evid}.
 The following section contains the generic compatibility result with the conjecture of Gee.
-In \S\ref{sec:theo_evid} we obtain evidence for the conjecture from automorphic representations of $GL_4$, and in \S\ref{sec:hilb_mod} we discuss the compatibility with the conjecture of Buzzard-Diamond-Jarvis.
+In section~\ref{sec:theo_evid} we obtain evidence for the conjecture from automorphic representations of~$\GL_4$, and in section~\ref{sec:hilb_mod} we discuss the compatibility with the conjecture of Buzzard--Diamond--Jarvis.
+Finally, appendix~\ref{app:gener-jantz-form} explains how Jantzen's theorem on the decomposition ``mod~$p$'' of Deligne--Lusztig representations generalises to a larger class of reductive groups that includes $\GL_n$.